 The Canadian racing driver Lance Stroll is one of the most perspective young drivers in the world.
-He currently competes with Williams in the Formula One World Championship.
+He made a debut in Formula One World Championship in 2017 with Williams.
+After spending two seasons with the British team, he moved to Racing Point Force India, the team inwhich his father is a shareholder.

 Lance Stroll quickly progressed from Formula 4 in 2014 to Formula 1 in 2017